ehsaniara/joblet-sdk-python/examples/README.md

 ```

 ### 04_historical_logs_metrics.py
-Shows how to query historical logs and metrics using PersistService:
+Shows how to retrieve job logs and metrics (proto v2.3.0):
-- Querying historical logs with filtering (stdout/stderr)
+- Getting all logs for completed jobs
-- Querying historical metrics for completed jobs
+- Getting all metrics for completed jobs
-- Time-range queries for logs and metrics
+- Client-side filtering and statistics
-- Pagination support
-- Comprehensive job analysis using historical data
+- Demonstrates simplified streaming API

 ```bash
 python examples/04_historical_logs_metrics.py
 ```

-**Note**: This example queries the joblet-persist service (port 50052) which stores historical job data.
-Ensure joblet-persist is running.
+**Note**: Proto v2.3.0 simplified the API - the server streams ALL logs/metrics for a job, and clients filter results as needed.

 ### 05_smart_log_streaming.py
 Demonstrates intelligent log streaming that works like `rnx job log`: